cryoTUD/locscale/docs/about.md

     `LocScale` also makes use of [REFMAC5](https://www2.mrc-lmb.cam.ac.uk/groups/murshudov/content/refmac/refmac.html).
 Refmac is distributed as part of CCP-EM.

+We acknowledge the use of computational resources of the DelftBlue supercomputer, provided by [Delft High Performance Computing Centre](https://www.tudelft.nl/dhpc).

 ## References {#references}

 If you found `LocScale` useful for your research, please consider citing it: